Are you down for this set of Craig Passero BMX videos?

 We even get a Scott Marceau guest clip in here.

-If you are down to watch some serious street shredding from Craig to promote his signature street frame properly, this is it.
+Do you want to watch some serious street shredding from Craig to promote his signature BMX street frame properly?

 What I find really awesome is that he is riding two pegs and a cassette.